-- 2. The planner tells every agent whether to agree to enter a contract, and every agent chooses whether to follow this recommendation.
+- 1. Every agent who is present in the trading round reports the identity of his counterparty to the planner (an agent can lie). - 2.
+The planner tells every agent whether to agree to enter a contract, and every agent chooses whether to follow this recommendation.
 A contract is entered only if both the agent and his counterparty agree to enter. - 3.
 Every agent tells the planner whether he has entered a contract in the current round (an agent can lie). - 4.
 The planner tells every agent whether to leave or stay for the next round, and every agent chooses whether to follow this recommendation.

-The problem reduces to finding a contract and a recommendation rule that maximize the agents' sum of utilities subject to incentive compatibility.
+The problem reduces to finding a contract and a recommendation rule that maximize the sum of agents' utilities subject to incentive compatibility.

-The main result is that the second best can be achieved.
-The result holds under the standard assumptions of the revelation principle, and it continues to hold even if we violate two assumptions.
+Our main result is that the direct mechanism above can implement the second best.
+The result holds under the standard assumptions of the revelation principle, but it continues to hold even if we violate two assumptions.
 In particular, I assume that sending a report to the planner involves some small cost and that agents can collude.

 In my setting, it is natural to focus on collusion between a pair of agents who were matched, but the results extend to a group of more than two agents.
 Collusion is modeled by assuming that a side planner can recommend to a pair of agents what to do.
-The implementation is collusion proof if the side planner cannot come up with a recommendation that increases the two agents' sum of utilities, such that it is optimal for each of them to follow the recommendation if the other agent does and if all other agents are truthful and obedient to the central planner.20 relaxed without affecting the results.
-Finally, I assume that an agent agrees to enter a contract only if he believes that there is a positive probability that his counterparty will also agree.
-This can be motivated by assuming there is some small cost involved in making an offer.21
+The implementation is collusion proof if the side planner cannot come up with a recommendation that increases the sum of the two agents' utilities, such that it is optimal for each of them to follow the recommendation if the other agent does and if all other agents are truthful and obedient to the central planner.21

 For ease of exposition, I assume that the cost of sending a report to the planner approaches zero and exclude it from the expressions below.
-I also assume, for simplicity, that the planner can observe the identity of agents who send reports; this assumption can be
+I also assume, for simplicity, that the planner can observe the identity of agents who send reports; this assumption can be relaxed without affecting the results.
+Finally, assume that an agent agrees to enter a contract only if he believes that there is a positive probability that his counterparty will also agree.
+This can be motivated by assuming there is some small cost involved in making an offer.22